Lurk/ac2023/readme.md

 even exists on real input.

 I can not eyeball it on 1000 steps.
 After adding grouping by second derivative the pattern is clearly visible there.
 Starting from step 132 `0` repeats every 131 step.
-Is length of a side in the real input.
+131 is length of a side in the real input.
 Looks like this is the way to to detect a pattern.
 Get a side length, iterate through the steps until there will be repeating second derivative.

+Let's figure out what to do with it tomorrow.